 Every year we all make the same New Year’s resolutions.
 This year will definitely be the year you say, as you head back to the gym for the first time in months.
-However, this year, the gyms are closed, throwing yet another frustrating road block against our New Year fitness goals.
+However, as many of us know from experience, keeping up with our fitness goals can be a challenge.

+Busy lives and work often prevent us from taking the time to exercise consistently.
 We already know sitting at a desk for hours a day isn’t good for us, but it often seems impossible to squeeze in a daily workout, especially when for years we have been told to live by the “1 hour of exercise” rule.
 Some days, one full hour just isn’t possible.
-Luckily, a new study has found that we can still reap health benefits by exercising for just 11 minutes a day.
-Maybe we won’t have to scrap our fitness goals just yet.

 Benefits of just 11 minutes of exercise a day

 In the study conducted by the Norwegian School of Sports Medicine, researchers found that just 11 minutes of moderate exercise per day can give you long-term health benefits, offset the effects of prolonged sitting, and add years to your life.

 The study sampled 44,000 men and women for a period between four and 14 and a half years, using activity monitors to measure “moderate-to-vigorous” physical activity.
 Researchers used these calculations and compared them to participants’ time while sedentary.
 Through their data, they found that overall, people who exercised for 35 minutes a day saw the biggest results in terms of health, but the study also showed that those who exercised at least 11 minutes a day also saw benefits.